How Much Does the Everest Base Camp Trek Cost?

 Current as of January 2018

 How much does the Everest Base Camp trek cost?
-Anything from $500 to over $10,000.
+Anything from US$500 to over $10,000.
 There really is that much variation.

 Everyone has to buy a Sagamartha National Park Permit – 3,390 Nepalese Rupees ($33) – and a TIMS card – US$20 paid in Nepalese rupees if independent, or US$10 in NPR if trekking with a guide.
 As of October 2017, you will also need to pay an additional 2,000 NPR ($20) fee to enter the Solokhumbu region.

 WHAT THE EBC TREK COSTS FOR SHOESTRINGERS

-The Everest Base Camp trek can cost under $500 for shoestringers who walk in from Jiri, then straight in and straight out to Everest Base Camp, unguided, over 24 days or so, assuming you already have travel insurance and all the gear you’ll need for the Everest Base Camp trek.
+The Everest Base Camp trek can cost under $500 for shoestringers who walk in from Jiri, then straight in and straight out to Everest Base Camp, unguided, over 24 days or so, assuming you already have appropriate travel insurance, Nepal visas (which start at $25 for 15 days), and all the gear you’ll need for the Everest Base Camp trek.

 The cheapest way to do the Everest Base Camp Trek is to walk in to Lukla from Sriwalajaya, near Jiri, which takes six days: accommodation and food costs along this section of the route will be well under $10 a day for most, but you’ll cover an elevation equivalent to scaling Everest from sea level as you trudge up and down the valleys.
 Returning, you can either take the same route or walk out to Phaplu or elsewhere and pick up a jeep.
 (For more detail on this, see my Everest Base Camp Trek FAQ.)

 EVEREST BASE CAMP TREK COSTS – INDIE STYLE

-Most people choose to fly into Lukla, which costs $148 each way for non-Indian foreigners and 5573 INR for Indians in 2017, under $50 for Nepalese nationals, such as guides and porters who are travelling with you from Kathmandu.
-Overseas citizens, though not Nepalis, can now apparently book flights online at Tara Air, but you are still best off booking through an agent in Nepal who can help out if flights get backed up at Lukla.
+Most people choose to fly into Lukla, which costs $177 each way for foreigners and under $50 for Nepalese nationals, such as guides and porters who are travelling with you from Kathmandu (there are some small discounts for other South Asian nationals).
+You are best off booking through an agent in Nepal who can help rescheduling flights if planes get backed up at Lukla or you are delayed in the mountains.